asadmansr/flare-application/README.md

 ### Reference

-The following project is further referenced in a blog plot highlighting the motivation, requirements and design decision in more detail.
+The following project is referenced in a blog post highlighting the motivation, requirements and design decisions in more detail.
 Please check out [Automated Status Checker: Experiment #1 - Web Automation](https://medium.com/@asadmansoor/automated-status-checker-111dd635b776#.ppyh708c9)

 ## Usage